A man sitting in a cozy living room setting, talking to a laptop on a coffee table, surrounded by modern decor and bright cushions.

 How to Avoid Getting Caught

-Although LinkedIn is a memorable tool for pretending to work, you should still avoid overdoing it.
+While LinkedIn is a great tool for pretending to work, you should still avoid overdoing it.
 Here are a few maxims to ensure you don’t get caught:

-1. Keep Your Activity Not obvious: Don’t scroll through LinkedIn for hours.
-Instead, check it in short bursts when you need a quick distraction or break.
+1. Keep Your Activity Subtle: Don’t scroll through LinkedIn for hours.
+Instead, check it to summarize bursts when you need a quick distraction or break.

 2. Turn Off Notifications: Disable LinkedIn notifications to avoid drawing attention to your excessive activity.